openlawteam/docs/docs/conversion-tool/README.md

 > It uses the `LawInsiderProvider` which has custom rules to curate the HTML files collected from their platform.

-The result of both calls are exact the same, a markdown file with `.txt` extension.
+The result of both calls are exactly the same, a markdown file with `.txt` extension.

 ## Typed variable identification and conversion